As A Consultancy Owner, You Always Attract What You Are, Not What You Want

 Doing business and making money don’t need to be exhausting.
 They can result from being highly focused and saying no to all the things that don’t serve your goals.

 More is often less, and avoiding time-wasters is the best strategy to have more time for truly important things in life.

 Be patient in the process.
+It took me a few years.
 You don’t always need to be ten steps ahead of anyone else.
 Take time to pause and breathe.
 Sometimes, short breaks can lead to the biggest breakthroughs anyway.

 You attract what you are, not what you want.